joshcc3/hft/lowlatencylab/README.md

 -device e1000e,netdev=net0,id=nic0

+I tried getting multicast traffic looped back to the host forwarded to the tap device.
+The loopback works.
+Adding a listener to ensure the multicast group is subscribed to and adding the following rules don't do anything to forward the traffic.
+I suspect the tap0 is not getting the traffic or if it is qemu is not forwarding the traffic to the nic. either way something to investigate and experiment on.

 A simple way to route specific packets that youre interested in: mark the packets in pre routing sudo iptables -t mangle -A PREROUTING -d 239.255.0.1 -p udp --dport 12345 -j MARK --set-mark 1